 Do your last minute prep

-There are few bits of on-the-day prep that will ensure you’re ready and raring to go.
+The last of the tips for public speakers is the few bits of on-the-day prep that will ensure you’re ready and raring to go.
 In case you’re running short on time, map out where you’ll be at specific points in your presentation and make a note of the things that could be left out if things get delayed.
 Arrive early and double check the equipment you’ll be using.
 Is there a mic?
 Where’s the clicker to move the slides along?
 Do a sound check (especially if you have video content), Where will you stand – or depending on your style – where will you pace about?
 Is the laptop fully charged?
 Is your calendar auto reminder turned off?
 Think about what you are going to wear – both in practical terms, for example, is there a place to put the battery pack for the microphone and does it fit you properly?
 If you are distracted because you’re uncomfortable in what you’re wearing it will impact on you delivering your best performance.
 And finally make sure that what you’re wearing makes you feel good, feel confident and ready to take on the world.

 If you found this blog useful you might also like the Lucidity Network – a place for people pushing to make change happen, a place to learn, a place to share and a place to connect.
 Check it out and join us here.